-The following definitions apply to the terms used herein.

-- 1. Facility authorized representative: the individual who owns or leases the facility property and who is legally authorized to sign contracts and other official documents on behalf of the facility.
+- C. Definitions: The following definitions apply to the terms used herein. - 1.
+Facility authorized representative: the individual who owns or leases the facility property and who is legally authorized to sign contracts and other official documents on behalf of the facility.
 This may or may not be the same person as the facility director. - 2.
-Facility director: the individual responsible for all of the facility's day-to-day operation. - 3.
+Facility director: the individual responsible for all of the facility's day-to-day operations. - 3.
 Peonage: a condition of servitude compelling persons to perform labor to pay off a debt. - 4.
 Staff: all paid and volunteer service providers or other facility staff who have contact with residents. - 5.
 Supervisee: a person under the supervision of the Department of Corrections in prison (inmate) or on probation (probationer) and/or who is under the supervision of the State Board of Pardons and Paroles on parole (parolee).
 "Supervisee" should not be used when referring to people under supervision who reside at the facility the preferred term is "resident." - 6.
-Substance abuse services (SAS): Twelve step/self-help meetings, individual or group step-study, education classes, recreational activities, and faith-based activities/religious text study that specifically address recovery from alcohol and other drug abuse and criminal behavior. - 7.
+Substance abuse services (SAS): Twelve-step/self-help/mutual help meetings, individual or group step study, education classes, recreational activities, and faith-based activities/religious text study that specifically address recovery from alcohol and other drug abuse and criminal behavior. - 7.
 Substance abuse counseling (SAC): Evidence-based counseling delivered in individual or group sessions that assist residents in achieving individual recovery plan goals.
 The goals, and associated interventions, must target a combination of abstinence from alcohol and other drugs, changes in other risk factors for criminal behavior, and relapse prevention.
 Published curriculum or manual-based, cognitive-behavioral psycho-education or counseling is acceptable when delivered with fidelity to the original program design by certified substance abuse counselors or licensed professionals in accordance with professional standards of practice. - 8.
 Supervising officer: The officer who is responsible for the ongoing supervision of the individual on probation and/or parole.
-This may be a Probation Office, who works for the Department of Corrections, or a Parole Officer, who works for the SBPP. - D. Applications to be included in the THOR Directory must include a copy of this document with the checkboxes (□) at the end of each standard statement checked to indicate compliance.
+This may be a Probation Office, who works for the Department of Corrections, or a Parole Officer, who works for the SBPP.